-    In the below window press on “Add” button.
+In the below window, press on the “Add” button.

-In Edit Series window choose F1 for Series Name and for Series Values choose Quarter column values.
+In the Edit Series window, choose F1 for Series Name, and for Series Values, choose Quarter column values.

-Click on Ok, we will have a chart like the below.
+Click on Ok, and we will have a chart like the below.

-Now select the column bars and press Ctrl + 1 to format data series option.
+Now select the column bars and press Ctrl + 1 to format the data series option.

 Now select the bar and make the color as “Light Green” for all the bars.